Spectrum Fund Institutional Fund Market Value

 Spectrum Fund Instit Backtested Returns

-At this stage we consider Spectrum Mutual Fund to be very steady.
-Spectrum Fund Instit owns Efficiency Ratio (i.e., Sharpe Ratio) of 0.0555, which indicates the fund had a 0.0555% return per unit of risk over the last 3 months.
+Spectrum Fund appears to be very steady, given 3 months investment horizon.
+Spectrum Fund Instit owns Efficiency Ratio (i.e., Sharpe Ratio) of 0.31, which indicates the fund had a 0.31 % return per unit of risk over the last 3 months.
 We have found twenty-seven technical indicators for Spectrum Fund Institutional, which you can use to evaluate the volatility of the fund.
-Please validate Spectrum Fund's Semi Deviation of 1.05, coefficient of variation of 1505.09, and Risk Adjusted Performance of 0.0558 to confirm if the risk estimate we provide is consistent with the expected return of 0.059%.
-The entity has a beta of 0.0851, which indicates not very significant fluctuations relative to the market.
+Please review Spectrum Fund's Coefficient Of Variation of 400.12, risk adjusted performance of 0.2517, and Semi Deviation of 0.4326 to confirm if our risk estimates are consistent with your expectations.
+The entity has a beta of 0.21, which indicates not very significant fluctuations relative to the market.
 As returns on the market increase, Spectrum Fund's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Spectrum Fund is expected to be smaller as well.

-Spectrum Fund Institutional has virtually no predictability.
-Overlapping area represents the amount of predictability between Spectrum Fund time series from 3rd of September 2024 to 18th of September 2024 and 18th of September 2024 to 3rd of October 2024.
+Spectrum Fund Institutional has very good predictability.
+Overlapping area represents the amount of predictability between Spectrum Fund time series from 17th of April 2025 to 1st of June 2025 and 1st of June 2025 to 16th of July 2025.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Spectrum Fund Instit price movement.
-The serial correlation of 0.01 indicates that just 1.0% of current Spectrum Fund price fluctuation can be explain by its past prices.
+The serial correlation of 0.89 indicates that approximately 89.0% of current Spectrum Fund price fluctuation can be explain by its past prices.

 Spectrum Fund Instit lagged returns against current returns